-The newest thread from Rainbow Gallery is a real winner!
+This thread from Rainbow Gallery is a real winner!
 I just love it.
-Like many other threads it’s a combination of metallic and a matte thread.
+Like many other threads, it’s a combination of metallic and a matte thread.
 This time it’s metallic combined with Merino wool.
 The wool is Bella Lusso, a lovely and very smooth Italian wool.

 That smoothness is important because it allows the metallic to shine through without the interference of wool “fuzzies.”

-The other key to this thread is it’s construction.
-Most multi-ply threads, including all other metallic combinations, twist the strands together making a thread that is more or less loosely combined and that can come untwisted at the ends.
-This kind of construction is at the root of the problems many of use have with these lovely threads.
+The other key to this thread is its construction.
+Most multi-ply threads, including all other metallic combinations, twist the strands together, making a thread that is more or less loosely combined and that can come untwisted at the ends.
+This kind of construction is at the root of the problems many of us have with these lovely threads.

-This construction has another consequence, it makes the metallic less obvious than some other combination threads.
-At TNNA I saw a sample where it was used three ways, including Turkeywork.
+This construction has another consequence; it makes the metallic less obvious than some other combination threads.
+At a TNNA show, I saw a sample where it was used three ways, including Turkeywork.
 It created a beautiful effect with the metallic adding subtle highlights.